West Wind Aviation Flight 282

 West Wind Aviation Flight 282 was a domestic passenger flight from Fond-du-Lac Airport to Stony Rapids Airport, Canada.
 The aircraft was an ATR 42-320 registered C-GWEA.
 On 13 December 2017, shortly after taking off from Fond-du-Lac, the ATR-42 lost altitude and hit the ground.
 All 25 passengers and crew initially survived the crash, but one passenger later died of his injuries in hospital.
-Investigation on the cause of the crash determined that it was caused by ice contamination on the aircraft.
+Investigation into the cause determined that the crash was caused by ice contamination on the aircraft.

 Aircraft and crew

 The aircraft was an ATR 42-320 registered C-GWEA and was equipped with two PW121 turboprop engines produced by Pratt & Whitney Canada.
 This type of aircraft has previously been associated with accidents due to ice forming on the wing in freezing weather.
 The most notable accident was American Eagle Flight 4184.
 Experts say that changes in procedures and aircraft systems have solved the problem.

 The flight crew consisted of two captains.
 The one in command had been with the airline since 2010 and had 5,990 flight hours, including 1,500 hours on the ATR 42.
 The second captain (acting as a first officer on the accident flight), had been with the airline since 2000 and had 15,769 flight hours with 7,930 of them on the ATR 42.